-Niall Anderson performs regularly in recital with piano, performing some of the great cycles of the repertoire, such as Vaughan Williams' Songs of Travel, Butterworth's A Shropshire Lad and Schumann's Dichterliebe, in venues such as London's Wigmore Hall, the Grange au lac in Evian-les-bains, the Palais Garnier and the Amphithéâtre de l'Opéra Bastille in Paris.
+Niall Anderson regularly gives recital with piano, performing some of the great cycles of the repertoire, such as Vaughan Williams' Songs of Travel, Butterworth's A Shropshire Lad and Schumann's Dichterliebe, in venues such as London's Wigmore Hall, the Grange au lac in Evian-les-bains, the Palais Garnier and the Amphithéâtre de l'Opéra Bastille in Paris.

-In 2019, he was a finalist in the Richard Lewis/Jean Shanks competition, then winner of the Pavarotti Prize.
+In 2019, he was a finalist in the Richard Lewis/Jean Shanks competition, then a winner of the Pavarotti Prize.

 Niall Anderson has been represented by RSB Artists since 2021.